MyPortugalHoliday.com

 Legend: 1) Chapel of the Apparitions 2) Basilica of Our Lady of the Rosary 3) Basilica of the Most Holy Trinity 4) Lucia's House 5) House of Jacinta and Francisco Marto 6) Arneiro Well (Poço do Arneiro) 7) Valinhos Stations of the Cross 8) Angel's Hollow (Loca do Cabeço) 9) Hungarian Calvary (Calvário Húngaro) 10) Monument to the Three Shepherds 11) Fatima Wax Museum 12) Interactive Museum 13) Sanctuary Museum of Fatima 14) Life of Christ Museum 15) Matriz de Fátima church

-Most visitors find that half a day is sufficient to explore Fatima's main sites.
-If you're travelling by car, consider extending your day trip with stops at the medieval castle of Ourém or the spectacular limestone caves of Grutas da Moeda.
+Those travelling by car could extend the day with stops at the medieval castle of Ourém or the spectacular limestone caves of Grutas da Moeda, both a short drive away.

 Related articles: Tomar - Nazaré - Batalha